thejohnfreeman/cupcake.cmake/README.md

 cupcake_enable_testing()
 ```

-Conditionally adds tests to the project.
+Conditionally add tests to the project.

 The command does nothing if the project is not top-level.
 Dependents generally want to run a dependency's tests only when the dependency